NTTLimitedRD/plumbery/CONTRIBUTING.rst

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/bernard357/plumbery/issues.
+The best way to send feedback is to file an issue.
+The place to go is
+`Plumbery issues at GitHub`_.
+There you can check if your feedback is new, or
+if you can align with others.

 If you are proposing a feature: